TN 50 (10-24)

 A. General — Policy Principle

-If an eligible child (or children) under age 18 lives in the same household with his/her parents who are an eligible individual and an ineligible spouse, income is always deemed first to the eligible individual (i.e., the parent who is eligible to receive SSI); then, any remaining income is deemed to the eligible child(ren).
+If an eligible child (or children) under age 18 lives in the same household with their parents who are an eligible individual and an ineligible spouse, income is always deemed first to the eligible individual (i.e., the parent who is eligible to receive SSI); then, any remaining income is deemed to the eligible child(ren).
 SSI benefits, for the purpose of this section, include any federally administered State supplement.

 B. Determining the Spouse's and Child's Eligibility — Policy Principles